Standards Based Teaching and Learning

 Individual assessments will be evaluated based on the Colorado Academic Standards and the Core Knowledge Sequence.
 Students’ level of academic proficiency will be reported for each standard and assessment using the following proficiency scale:

 Our work habits rubric is designed to separate a student’s participation in their learning from the actual comprehension of the content.
 The work habits rubric indicates a student’s preparedness and productivity in class.
 The purpose of reporting work habits is to provide insight into how student behaviors may impact their learning and proficiency.

 Middle School Courses Earning High School Credit

 Some of our courses allow students the opportunity to earn high school credit for classes taken at the middle school level.
 These courses include Algebra 1, Geometry, Algebra 2, Spanish 1B, Spanish 2, French 1B, and French 2.
-For these classes, a letter grade will be reported using the scale below.
+For these classes, a numerical proficiency score will be accompanied by a letter grade determined using the scale below.
 These letter grades will be used for high school transcript/credit purposes.

 Grades are a tool for providing feedback to students and communicating information about what students know and are able to do.
 Using the ParentVUE and StudentVUE features of Synergy, our student information system, we will report information about students’ overall progress measured against specific class standards, work habits, and non-graded information.
 For more information, please see these resources: